Hastings Russell, 12th Duke of Bedford: Personal life

-Russell was a committed Evangelical Christian and vegetarian.
+The 12th Duke of Bedford was a committed Evangelical Christian and vegetarian.
 An austere man who detested alcohol, tobacco and gambling, he was even sued by his wife in the 1930s for "restoration of conjugal rights" after the pair became estranged.
 The case was dismissed after much press coverage with his wife's description of him as "the most cold, mean and conceited person" she had ever known being widely reported.
 Following his death, the sentiments were largely echoed by his eldest son – who shared none of his father's political views and had a difficult relationship with him – who stated "my father was the loneliest man I ever knew, incapable of giving or receiving love, utterly self-centred and opinionated.
 He loved birds, animals, peace, monetary reform, the park and religion.
 He also had a wife and three children".

-Russell put his 11-acre estate, the Chateau Malet in Cap-d'Ail near Monaco for sale through Knight, Frank & Rutley in 1921.
+Bedford put his 11-acre estate, the Chateau Malet in Cap-d'Ail near Monaco for sale through Knight, Frank & Rutley in 1921.

 He published a memoir titled The Years of Transition, in 1949.

 Death

-Russell died in 1953, aged 64, as a result of a gunshot wound in the grounds of his Endsleigh Estate in Devon.
+Bedford died in 1953, aged 64, as a result of a gunshot wound in the grounds of his Endsleigh Estate in Devon.
 The coroner recorded his death as accidentally inflicted, but his elder son suggested it may have been deliberately self-inflicted.
 Griffiths wrote that his death was almost certainly suicide as the duke had been extremely depressed in the days prior to his death.
 Griffiths wrote: "When we try to assess the Duke of Bedford's motives, we are confronted with a very complex picture.
 He was a lonely, introverted character, unable to forge human relationships, possibly a result of his strange upbringing.
 This lack of human contact may have contributed to his conviction that he was right in all he thought and did, and that it was the world that was out of step, not him.
 And then there was the succession of obsessions that ruled his life-evangelical Christianity, pacifism, Social Credit, financial reform".
 Griffiths wrote that "many of his underlaying attitudes were of themselves admirable", but that Bedford's tendency to explain everything in terms of anti-Semitic conspiracy theories as he believed that the Jews had vast secret powers that they used to dominate the world both politically and economically led him straight into the embrace of Nazism.
 Griffiths wrote that Bedford was tenacious and obstinate, which led him to express pro-Nazi views in the midst of the war, despite all of the opprobrium that it brought him as he concluded that Bedford "had ideas that blended ill with his real Christian beliefs".